hexavik/C-Programming-Questions/Arrays/Sorted_Array_Merger/sorted_array_merger.md

 - The resulting merged array must also be sorted in non-decreasing order.
 - The function should handle empty arrays gracefully (e.g., merging `[]` and `[1,2,3]`).

-**Notes:**
+> [!NOTE]
+>

-- **Merge Logic:**
+> - **Merge Logic:**
-  - Use two pointers, one for each array, to compare elements.
+>   - Use two pointers, one for each array, to compare elements.
-  - Append the smaller element to the result and move the pointer forward in the respective array.
+>   - Append the smaller element to the result and move the pointer forward in the respective array.
-  - If elements remain in one array after the other is exhausted, append the remaining elements to the result.
+>   - If elements remain in one array after the other is exhausted, append the remaining elements to the result.